Living with Bears

 - Preferred natural foods include; nuts, roots, fruit, plants and insects.Bears will scavenge dead animals but rarely feed on live prey.

-Click here for a two-page "Living with Bears" brochure published by the New York State Department of Environmental Conservation.
+A two-page brochure titled "Living with Bears" has been published by the New York State Department of Environmental Conservation.

 Check the DEC Web Site at www.dec.ny.gov for more information about black bears.